Castau/Delfin2/README.md

 Delfin2 - Svømmeklubben Delfinen
 ======
-This is the repository for a project at CPHBusiness.
+This is the repository for a first semester project.
-Made by [3 students](https://github.com/Castau/Delfin2/graphs/contributors) during their first semester of Computer Science AP.
+Made by [3 students](https://github.com/Castau/Delfin2/graphs/contributors) of Computer Science AP, CPHBusiness, Kgs.
+Lyngby, Denmark.
 See the projects `Javadoc` for explanations of classes, methods and the like.

 #### Dependencies/Other: